Drifting by car, an adrenaline-pumping maneuver for true professionals

 7 things to know about the Mille Miglia

-Already from these brief historical notes it is possible to guess the uniqueness of the Mille Miglia, which from a simple car race has been able to transform itself into a myth.
-To get to know it even better, here are seven things you absolutely need to know.
+Even from this brief historical note it is possible to intuit the uniqueness of the Mille Miglia, which from a simple car race was able to transform itself into a myth.
+To get to know her even better, here are seven things you absolutely must know.

 Who invented it